-The Board of Directors ("Board") of OCK Group Berhad is pleased to present its Statement on Risk Management and Internal Control of the Company and its subsidiaries ("the Group") for the financial year ended 31 December 2020.
-The disclosure in this Statement is required under Paragraph 15.26(b) of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad ("Bursa Securities") and is prepared in accordance with the Statement on Risk Management and Internal Control: Guidelines for Directors of Listed Issuers ("Guidelines").
+The Board of Directors ("Board") of OCK Group Berhad is pleased to present its Statement on Risk Management and Internal Control of the Company and its subsidiaries ("the Group") for the financial year ended 31 December 2019.
+The disclosure in this Statement is presented pursuant to Paragraph 15.26(b) of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad ("Bursa Securities") and is guided by the Statement on Risk Management and Internal Control: Guidelines for Directors of Listed Issuers ("Guidelines").